equinor/ert/docs/reference/configuration/observations.rst

 instance we are observing (i.e. comparing with) has the same number of elements as the observation, i.e. three in this case.
 By using the keyword INDEX_LIST you can select the elements of the GEN_DATA instance you are interested in.
+Each index in INDEX_LIST points to a line number in the GEN_DATA result file (which has one number per line).
 Consider for example:

 .. code-block:: none